Mohamed-Saber-97/dev-deep-dive/Java Study Notes/Oracle Certified Professional/Oracle Certified Professional.md

 - Regularly visit the [**exam website**](https://education.oracle.com/java-se-17-developer/pexam_1Z0-829), as Oracle is known to change practical information regarding the exam and the exam objectives intermittently
 - The goal of the exams is to test practical knowledge and usage of the Java programming language and specific APIs
 - The exams require a thorough understanding of both the syntax and the semantics of the language, including the use of its core APIs
-- It's highly recommend joining an [online Java certification community](https://coderanch.com/f/24/java-programmer-OCPJP), such as [Code Ranch](https://coderanch.com), which has dedicated active forums for the different Java certifications
+- It's highly recommended joining an [online Java certification community](https://coderanch.com/f/24/java-programmer-OCPJP), such as [Code Ranch](https://coderanch.com), which has dedicated active forums for the different Java certifications
 - [**Enthuware**](https://enthuware.com/) provides more practice tests for OCP Java SE Developer certification at a nominal price

 ### Registering for the Online Proctored Exam